ryandeussing/jimhopper/_mindfulness-and-meditation/cultivating-mindfulness.md

 5. Consciously and deliberately take a few deep breaths, but do not strain.
 The idea is to emphasize the movement and sensations, to clarify what you are attending to.
 6. Now allow the breath to find its own natural rhythm.
 Allow the body to breath on its own, without attempting to change it in any way.
 Shallow or deep, fast or slow, it's OK.
 Allow the inhalations and exhalations to come and go, just noticing the sensations of your flowing breath at the tip of your nostrils or in your abdomen.
 You may notice the slight pauses between each in-breath and out-breath
 7. Gently and without wavering, allow your attention to rest or float on the changing rhythms of your in-breaths and out-breaths.
 Whenever your attention wanders or loses its alertness – and it often will – gently but firmly bring your awareness back to the breath, and observe with fresh curiosity the sensations as they arise and pass away.
 It is totally natural for your mind to wander, and nothing to be concerned about.
 Again, when you notice that you mind has wandered, gently and firmly bring it back to the breath with fresh curiosity and alertness.
 If you find yourself judging yourself when you discover that your mind has wandered, instead briefly congratulate yourself for making the discovery – then go gently and firmly back to your breath…
 8. Continue with this practice for 15-20 minutes, or just 10 minutes or less if that feels like enough for the first time.
 During this time, sometimes when you find that your attention has wandered, you might remind yourself of your intention: simply to use your breath as an anchor for being mindfully aware of your experience in each moment.
 If at any time you find yourself becoming not just perturbed but overwhelmed by feelings or memories, immediately stop and do something (healthy) that you would normally do to cope with these experiences.
-Then read the section below, Caution: Mindfulness Includes Pain, and Requires Readiness.
+Then read the section below, [Caution: Mindfulness Requires Readiness](#caution-mindfulness-requires-readiness).

 ### From Meditating to Its Benefits